cannlytics/cannlytics/cannlytics/metrc/readme.md

 )
 ```

-The table below contains all of the methods of the `Metrc` class.
+The tables below contain all of the methods of the `Metrc` class.
 In general, you can pass ISO-formatted times to `start` and `end` arguments, specify `action` where applicable, and specify `license_number` to perform operations for a specific licensee.
 Methods that create or update data accept an optional argument `return_obs` for you to specify if you wish for the created or updated data to be returned.
-Note that this requires subsequent requests to the Metrc API, so, the default is for create or update methods to return `None`.
+Note that this requires subsequent requests to the Metrc API, so, the default behavior is for create or update methods to return `None`.
 Methods to get data usually accept a `uid` argument for you to specify a specific Metrc tag or label.

 *Employees and Facilities*
 | Method | Description | Endpoint |